Health Professions Regulatory Advisory Council

 Telephone and Facsimile

-Mr. Corcoran is currently the Chairman of MEMOTEXT Corporation and of NexgenRX Inc. He is also the Director of LifeCapital Holdings Inc., Director of ArtsandTV Inc. as well as the owner/founder of the Stonegate Group.
-Mr. Corcoran also holds the position of Chair, Ontario Chapter, Institute of Corporate Directors (ICD), and is immediate Past Chair of Bridgepoint Health.
-He has also held senior executive positions, including Vice President and Managing Director at Canada Life Insurance, U.K. Division, and Vice president at IBM Canada.
+Mr. Corcoran is currently the Chairman of NexgenRx Inc. and the MEMOTEXT Corporation.
+He is also a Director of LifeCapital Holdings Inc., a Director of ArtsandTV Inc. as well as the owner/founder of the Stonegate Group.
+Mr. Corcoran is the immediate past Chair of the Institute of Corporate Directors (ICD) Ontario Chapter, and Past Chair of Bridgepoint Health and the Bridgepoint Foundation.
+He has also held senior executive positions in the private and public sectors, including Vice President and Managing Director at Canada Life Insurance, U.K. Division, and Vice president at IBM Canada and Special Advisor to the Secretary, Management Board (Ontario Government).
 Mr. Corcoran is also a leader in voluntary sector governance and has served as Governor at the University of Waterloo; Chair, President's Advisory Council, University of Waterloo; Chair, Board of Governors, Crescent School; President and Chair, Ontario Chamber of Commerce; and Director, The Canadian Chamber of Commerce.
-Mr. Corcoran received the Confederation of Canada Medal in 1992.
+Mr. Corcoran is a proud recipient of the Canada in Confederation Medal in 1992.

 Dr. Roman is currently a Vice-Chair of the Research Ethics Board of Women's College Hospital.
 He recently completed a Fellowship in Mental Health and Ethics at the Department of Psychiatry at the hospital.
 Prior to that, Dr. Roman worked for the Mississauga Halton Local Health Integration Network (LHIN), leading a demographic study of mental health resource allocation.
 He has also been a Fellow with the Joint Centre for Bioethics.
 Dr. Roman holds a Ph.D. in philosophy from the University of Toronto.